vt-tlos-pathways/pathways-docs/faqs.md

 ![Do not count for final grade](/_media/donotcount.png "Do not count for final grade")

-For Option #3, follow the [instructions for setting up a rubric](option3.md#setting-up-a-rubric) for Pathways assessment.
+For Option #4, follow the [instructions for setting up a rubric](option4.md#setting-up-a-rubric) for Pathways assessment.

-For Option #4, the assignment created by the copy automatically will not be included in final grades.
+For Option #5, the assignment created by the copy automatically will not be included in final grades.

-## Classic vs. New Quizzes
-### I currently use Classic Quizzes but would like to use Option #2 for Pathways assessment.
-Should I make the switch to New Quizzes?
-If so, what do I need to do?

-Due to how Canvas classic quizzes work, they cannot be used for Option #2 of the Pathways Assessment Tool.
-Classic quizzes *can* be used for Option #1 if the entire quiz addresses one and only one Pathways outcome.

-If you want to switch to New Quizzes, review the information on the [Option #2](option2.md) page regarding how New Quizzes are different from classic quizzes as well as how to create and configure a New Quiz for Pathways.

-## Option #4 Assignments
-### If I want to use Option #4, what type of assignments can I use?

-The copy feature used in Option #4 **ONLY** works for regular assignments in Canvas.
-It does **NOT** work for quizzes or discussion posts.

-We are actively working on a solution that allows Option #4 to work more broadly for hiding Pathways assessment from students.

 ## Rating Late Work
 ### What if I have already graded/rated student work for Pathways assessment and then a student submits late work?